Shadowrun: Reception

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan noted the inclusion of magic in the tech-heavy setting, calling it "an excuse to mix fantasy in a pot of hardcore science fiction and see what crawls out."
+Swan thought the magic system was "terrific fun", with "detailed, imaginative treatments."
+However, Swan found that "Unfortunately, fuzzy and overly complicated rules plague Shadowrun throughout."
+Despite this, Swan concluded by giving the game a solid rating of 3 out of 4, saying, "Still, the merits of the setting surpass the awkwardness of the rules ... any game where a fire-breathing dragon can turn up as a corporate chairman is worth checking out."

-In a 1996 reader poll by Arcane magazine to determine the 50 most popular roleplaying games of all time, Shadowrun was ranked 8th.
-Editor Paul Pettengale commented: "Shadowruns strength lies in the cleverly designed background, which creates a unique setting that actually works and is continually evolving.
+In a 1996 reader poll by the British games magazine Arcane to determine the 50 most popular roleplaying games of all time, Shadowrun was ranked 8th.
+Editor Paul Pettengale commented: "Shadowrun's strength lies in the cleverly designed background, which creates a unique setting that actually works and is continually evolving.
 It also ties in with FASA's other main system, Earthdawn - while Shadowrun is the future, Earthdawn is the past of the same world.
 Between the two a fascinating universe has been created, offering a great deal of potential for all styles of play."

 In 2007, Shadowrun was chosen for inclusion in Hobby Games: The 100 Best.
 Steven S. Long commented: "Shadowrun second edition belongs on the list of best hobby games because it so superbly integrates the gaming-specific material with the setting information.
 In doing so it satisfies what many gamers see as their twin needs: hard-and-fast rules that make gameplay fun; and an immersive setting that enhances the gaming experience, rather than detracting from it."

+Scott Taylor for Black Gate in 2013 rated Shadowrun as #7 in the top ten role-playing games of all time, saying "Through five editions of the game, it still finds a way to showcase what gamers have enjoyed about it even today.
+Because of this game many players can still tell you what a decker, a street samurai, and smartlinks are without batting an eye."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "For all the pitfalls, Shadowrun is a game with a heart.
+The fantasy elements counter the coldness of the game's science fiction, encouraging characters to have beliefs and ideals.
+Those convictions give stakes to everything in the game, which, in turn, make the world come alive."